 Creative Ways to Spend Frequent Flyer Miles

 Using airline miles might seem like an overwhelming proposition, but it isn’t that hard to master the art of miles if you learn some basics and are willing to think outside of the box.
 One way my husband and I get the most out of our miles is to fly during off-peak times when it isn’t as busy and miles are generally worth more.
-For example, this past November we flew off-peak from the United States to London and home from Paris using a total of 80,000 American Airlines miles we had transferred from Chase Ultimate Rewards.
-In addition, we recently flew to St. Maarten during the off-peak season while spending a total of 70,000 American miles to get there and back.
+For example, this past June we flew off-peak from the United States to Munich and home from Zurich using 50,000 miles per person transferred to Air France/Flying Blue from Chase Ultimate Rewards.

 Creative Ways to Earn More Frequent Flyer Miles

 Although co-branded credit cards provide the easiest path toward a healthy stash of airline miles, a ton of other excellent rewards credit cards can also help you build an arsenal of travel currencies.
-For example, credit cards that earn Ultimate Rewards points, such as the Chase Sapphire Preferred® Card make it easy to boost your overall balances by allowing you to transfer to the following airlines at a 1:1 ratio:
+As we mentioned already, credit cards that earn Ultimate Rewards points, such as the Chase Sapphire Preferred® Card make it easy to boost your overall balances by allowing you to transfer to the following airlines at a 1:1 ratio:

 - British Airways